jeremyzgross/Mutli-Agent-Prompt-Optimizer/README.md

 ## Features

-- Three optimization modes:
-  - **Sequential Optimization**: Agents work in sequence to improve the prompt
+- **Sequential Optimization**: Agents work in sequence to improve the prompt.
-  - **Parallel Debate**: Agents propose different versions and vote on the best one
-  - **Critique and Response**: One agent generates while another critiques
-- Configurable number of iterations for tailored optimization
+- Configurable number of iterations for tailored optimization.
-- Real-time feedback from each agent during the optimization process
+- Real-time feedback from each agent during the optimization process.
-- Beautiful Material-UI interface for a seamless user experience
+- Beautiful Material-UI interface for a seamless user experience.
-- Support for multiple prompt purposes, including article writing, code generation, and more
+- Support for multiple prompt purposes, including article writing, code generation, and more.
-- Enhanced error handling and user notifications for better usability
+- Enhanced error handling and user notifications for better usability.

 ## Setup